membuk/foodage/README.md

 Our app's UI is designed for simplicity and clarity, prioritizing an intuitive experience.
 With clear visuals and organized navigation, users can effortlessly engage with our TensorFlow-powered predictions, ensuring easy interpretation and actionable insights.

 ### **Language Support**
 We have incorporated language support to cater to diverse language preferences.
 This expansion of language support significantly broadens the app's usability and makes it more accessible to a wider user base.
-For now, our app supports Turkish, English and Arabic languages.
+For now, our app supports Turkish, English and Spanish languages.

 ## **Testing the App**
 + First, click [here]() to download the app
 + Open the `foodage.apk` file
-+ Go to the app, and go to `Test` page
++ Go to the downloaded app, and go to `Test` page
 + Enter your menu for prediction
 + Click `Predict` button to calculate count of people
 + Here is your predicted count